Chinese people in the New York metropolitan area: Geography

-The Manhattan Chinatown was the original Chinatown.
 Little Fuzhou in Manhattan is an ethnoculturally distinct neighborhood within the Manhattan Chinatown itself, populated primarily by Fujianese people.
 The Sunset Park neighborhood of Brooklyn houses another such Little Fuzhou.
 Queens and Brooklyn are home to other Chinatowns.
 The Flushing as well as Elmhurst areas of Queens, Bensonhurst and Homecrest, neighborhoods in Brooklyn also have spawned the development of numerous other Chinatowns.
 Most of Manhattan, as well as Corona in Queens, the Brooklyn Heights and Park Slope areas of Brooklyn, and northeast Staten Island, have also received Chinese settlement.

 Chinatowns

+For many decades in the 20th century, Manhattan's Chinatown was the only Chinatown of NYC until the 1980s when other satellite Chinatowns began to emerge out in Queens and Brooklyn and since the 1990s and especially the 2000s onward, each of these boroughs has evolved multiple large Chinatowns in various sections and far surpassing Manhattan's Chinatown as the largest Chinese population base of NYC.
+Since the 2010s, Staten Island has also experienced a boom in Chinese residents and authentic Chinese businesses where now New Dorp is being considered the growing Chinatown of Staten Island, which means almost every borough of NYC now has large growing Chinese enclaves leaving The Bronx as the only borough in the city to lack a significant growing Chinese enclave.

 Manhattan (曼哈頓華埠)

 Manhattan's Chinatown holds the highest concentration of Chinese people in the Western Hemisphere.
 Manhattan's Chinatown is also one of the oldest Chinese ethnic enclaves.
-The Manhattan Chinatown is one of nine Chinatown neighborhoods in New York City, as well as one of twelve in the New York metropolitan area, which contains the largest ethnic Chinese population outside of Asia, comprising an estimated 893,697 uniracial individuals as of 2017.
+The Manhattan Chinatown is one of nine Chinatown neighborhoods in New York City, as well as one of twelve in the New York metropolitan area, which contains the largest ethnic Chinese population outside of Asia, comprising an estimated 893,697 monoracial individuals as of 2017.

-Manhattan's Chinatown is actually divided into two different portions.
-The western portion is the older and original part of Manhattan's Chinatown, primarily dominated by Cantonese populations and known colloquially as the Cantonese Chinatown.
+Manhattan's Chinatown is divided into two different portions.
+The western portion is the older, original part of Manhattan's Chinatown, primarily dominated by Cantonese populations and colloquially known as Cantonese Chinatown.
 Cantonese were the earlier settlers of Manhattan's Chinatown, originating mostly from Hong Kong and from Taishan in Guangdong Province, as well as from Shanghai.
 They form most of the Chinese population of the area surrounded by Mott and Canal Streets.

 The Fukien American Association is based in Chinatown's Little Fuzhou (小福州, 紐約華埠) neighborhood.